 Between the months of June-August the Yucatan is home to an awe-inspiring migration of these gentle giants.
 Snorkeling trips are extremely popular and you can bet that I’ll be there when they are!

-So what to pack for Isla Holbox?
+So what are the essential things to pack for Isla Holbox?
 Let me tell you.
 It’s not what you might think!

 The first thing you should consider when planning what to pack for Isla Holbox is your suitcase.
 Avoid wheels if possible!